jyyulab/ScreenBEAM2/docs/docs/Tutorial1.md

 {:.no_toc}
 ScreenBEAM2 is a R based tool which consists of three major parts for processing steps: 1. mapping long read sequence to short read libraries, 2.
 Quality control, data cleanning and data preprocessing for mapped raw counts data; 3.
 Differential representative analysis on gene level or shRNA level.

+The demo dataset could be found in `screenBEAM2/dataset/2013NBT/`, with `library.csv`, `Metadata.csv` and six fastq files.

 **This is the first part of the whole tutorial, which is focused on mapping your long read fastq file with short read libraries.**